Air compressors are an indispensable element of the dental surgery and critical to the continuous functioning of your practice.

-Why contaminate the air to clean it with filters, when you can create clean compressed air with an MGF Oil-Free Compressor?
-Due to cost of oil, filters and wear on handpiece turbines, oil-less compressors are essentially more cost-effective.
+Why contaminate the air to clean it with filters, when you can create clean compressed air with an oil-free compressor?
+Due to cost of oil, filters and wear on handpiece turbines, oil-free compressors are essentially more cost-effective.

 Also, monitor the quality of air being produced.
 To check the cleanliness of the air you can perform a simple test using a small mirror.
 Just blow air from your handpiece onto the mirror.
 Any debris, oil, moisture or contaminates emitted will clearly show up on the surface.

-To determine the correct size compressor, evaluate your air consumption by considering how many operators are in use at a time.
+To determine the correct compressor size, evaluate your air consumption by considering how many operators are in use at a time.
 Capacity is the compressor output in litres per minute (lpm), and typically each chair needs approximately 50 lpm.

 Capacity can influence the reliability of your compressor as they are designed with a limited “duty cycle” which is the time a compressor can run without cooling off.
 Receiver tank size and pressure is also calculated; however, our selected compressors are listed with this already assessed.

 A compressor system that is the right size for your practice is more efficient and will last longer.
 An overworked machine could have an adverse effect on compressed air dryness which would cause handpieces and patient safety to be negatively affected due to the wetter compressed air.